-Also, Italy was involved in various projects aiming at carrying MSP initiatives and implementing maritime spatial planning such as ADRIPLAN or SIMWESTMED projects.
+Even though there is no MSP plan yet, Italy was involved in various projects aiming at carrying MSP initiatives and implementing maritime spatial planning such as ADRIPLAN or SIMWESTMED projects.

 The EU MSP Directive was transposed in Italian legislation with the Legislative Decree 17 October 2016, n.
 201.

 National MSP authority

 According to the Legislative Decree 17 October 2016, n.
 201 (art.
 8) the Ministry of Infrastructure and Transport is the competent authority for MSP.

 MSP competences are also shared among different institutions

 - An Inter-ministerial Coordination Table responsible for marine areas definition for the development of maritime plans and coastal areas relevant for sea-land interaction analysis, and guidelines definition for the implementation of MSP and elaboration of related plans.

 - A Technical Committee responsible for MSP plans elaboration, according to the guidelines defined by the Inter-Ministerial Coordination Table, including SEA and evaluation procedures related to Natura 2000 legislation.